ipld/ipld/docs/motivation/benefits-of-content-addressing.md

 ## Identity

 Data is self identifying; no need for externally generated identifiers (like database autoincrement fields).
-Think of git - workflows revolve around hashes to underlying commits.
+Think of git; workflows revolve around hashes to underlying commits.
 This can be important for fields such as healthcare informatics where it's important that data cannot be tampered with.

 ## Disconnected / Offline-First